trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

 The Michelson source code of the built-in contract is in the `Resources/Contracts` folder of the SDK, but it isn't very human-readable.
 For a list of the entrypoints in the contract, see [TokenContract object](./reference/TokenContract).
+For an example of a deployed contract, see https://ghostnet.tzkt.io/KT1Nhr9Bmhy7kcUmezRxbbDybh5buNnrVLTY/entrypoints.

 ## Deploying the built-in contract